CostisC/chaos-bonobo/README.md

 ### Build the components
 > Note: In order to advance the release number of the produced next deliverables, update the `Version` file before building the components.

-There are three make targets that will generate the following delivarbles:
+There are three make targets that will generate the following deliverables:
 - **build_agent**: Produce an RPM package which will install the Agent
 - **build_docs**: Generate Documentation pages, to be included in a new release of a Server package.
 It should be executed, if there are any changes in the Documentation content.